KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/prep-work.md

 {% hint style='danger' %}

-If you joined us in May, you might have installed Node.js & **npm**, but you'll still want to update to the latest version of **npm**.
-There have been some new features added to **npm** in the last couple of months, and we'll be using some of them tonight.
+If you joined us in May or August, you might have installed Node.js & **npm**, but you'll still want to update to the latest version of Node.js & **npm**.

 {% endhint %}